2.0K Before I Leave Rexburg (and if I ever come back) by camilleduparfirst prev 1 next last

 Ririe, Idaho9.8 miles NE of Ririe, Idaho

-Also known as Manmade Falls, Webster Dam is an abandoned dam located deep in Moody Creek canyon, the dam was abandoned when sediment built up behind the dam which then caused the stream to split and flow around both sides of the dam, creating two beautiful waterfalls each about 15 feet in height.
-There are a couple spots with small fire pits where you can camp, or have a picnic.
+Also known as Manmade Falls or the Woodmansee Dam, Webster Dam is an abandoned dam located deep in Moody Creek canyon, the dam was abandoned when sediment built up behind the dam which then caused the stream to split and flow around both sides of the dam, creating two beautiful waterfalls each about 15 feet in height.
 This makes a fun evening trip and is good for almost any time of the year as well.
+It's beautiful in the spring with powerful falls from the spring runoff and in the fall, there are plenty of fall colors along the pole line trail and around the waterfalls.
+At the falls, you'll find two waterfalls coming over each end of the dam.
+On the south end of the dam there is a bridge that spans the creek on that side.
+There is a little island in the middle where you can sit on the rock wall and take in the whole scene.

 Swan Valley, Idaho18.3 miles SE of Swan Valley, Idaho